Buying or Selling? Enjoy a smooth transaction and extra peace of mind with No Completion – No Fee promise

 Our team of Conveyancers has continued to work tirelessly throughout the Covid-19 pandemic to ensure that those conveyancing transactions that can complete, do complete.

-The UK Government’s Help to Buy scheme (in its current form) ends on 31 March 2021.
-Furthermore, it will be the Easter weekend, traditionally an extremely busy time for our Conveyancers.
-This means that pressures on our Conveyancers and other parties involved in the conveyancing transaction are likely to build towards the end of March.
+The UK Government’s Help to Buy scheme (in its current form) was to end on 31 March 2021 but has now been extended to allow transactions which are already in progress within the current scheme to legally complete by 31 May 2021.
+This has relieved the current pressure on conveyancers to an extent.
+However, this still means that pressures on our Conveyancers and other parties involved in the conveyancing transaction are likely to continue during the period March – September 2021.

 Please be assured that our Conveyancers will do everything they can to deal with your transaction as smoothly and swiftly as possible but we would ask for your understanding and patience at this very difficult time.